Pa-Touche/Vaccineo/README.md

 #### Motivation

 - Keep the cron (very) simple: **deletion only**.
+This can avoid the scenario where the batch simply takes too long to execute and notifications cannot be computed anymore on a daily basis for all users.
 - Event-design: optimize the scenarios that happens frequently:
   - User creates account (will create N rows where N is the number of vaccine which should be lower than number of users)
   - User adds vaccine